danjacobellis/EE445S-lab/lab_manual/lab1/index.md

 Since these exercises are intended to teach the basics of MATLAB, some possible solutions are provided.

-1. Create a vector `t` representing the time variable with range of one second and sampling period of of $T_s = 0.001$ sec.
+1. Create a vector `t` representing the time variable with range of one second and sampling period of $T_s = 0.001$ sec.
 One way to create a vector of evenly spaced numbers in MATLAB is with the `:` operator.
 Alternatively, you can use the `linspace` function.

     *Solution 1:*
     ```